owentechnologist/jsonZewSearch/README.md

 ```

 ### To run the program loading a larger quantity of JSON activity Objects use the --quantity arg like this:
+* If you do not specify any quantity, the default of 2 objects will be written

 ```
 mvn compile exec:java -Dexec.cleanupDaemonThreads=false -Dexec.args="--host 192.168.1.21 --port 12000 --quantity 200000"